OrcaBus/service-dragen-wgts-dna-pipeline-manager/docs/operation/examples/WRSC-DRAFT/ManualPipelineExecution.md

 To initate a pipeline execution we need to generate an initial DRAFT event.
 For more details consult the main [README](../../../../README.md).
 For convenience we provide a shell script that generates and optionally submits an appropriate event.

-- familiarise yourself with the script: [generate-WRU-draft.sh](./generate-WRU-draft.sh)
+- familiarise yourself with the script: [generate-WRSC-draft.sh](./generate-WRSC-draft.sh)
   - especially check the settings in the `Globals` section
     - ensure the values are fit for your use case, e.g. for clinical samples match the accredited pipeline details
 - in the `Glocals` section provide the Library IDs
   - set `LIBRARY_ID` to the Library ID of your normal / germline sample
   - set `TUMOR_LIBRARY_ID` to the Library ID of your matching tumor sample
     - the tumor can be omitted for germline only execution mode
-- execute the script (e.g. `bash generate-WRU-draft.sh`)
+- execute the script (e.g. `bash generate-WRSC-draft.sh`)
   - Note: AWS credentials need to set on the environment
   - make sure the `DRYRUN` variable at the start of the script is set to `true`
 - the script should produce the JSON output of the DRAFT event that can be inspected to double check that reflects the intended request